 Micro Magic, Inc. (MMI) provides design tools for high-performance and low power chips.
 The MMI tools are available on the Linux workstations in ECE and the Engineering labs.
 You can find the tools in /ece/mmi.

 Directions for running the mmidoc and mmi_tutorial programs:

-Select Microsoft products are available through ECE Information Technology Support.
-Primary among these are Microsoft Office (for faculty and administrative staff only), Windows XP Professional and Vista Business.
+Select Microsoft products are available through the ECE Information Technology Support group.
+Primary among these are Microsoft Office and the Windows operating system.

 Silvaco provides high performance semiconductor process and device simulation (TCAD) tools.
 Silvaco is available on the Linux and Windows workstations in ECE and the Engineering labs.

 Synopsys provides ASIC, SoC design, FPGA, RTL design and electronic design automation tools and services.
 The Electrical and Computer Engineering department provides a license for a subset of the available Synopsys tools.
 Some of the most common are available on the ECI lab Windows, Linux, and Unix workstations.
 Contact ECE Computer Support at Contact email@example.com for questions about the tools.
 Some of the more common tools include; Synthesis, Hspice, powermill, pt, primetime, and a few other TCAD tools.

 Synplicity® Inc. is the leading supplier of FPGA synthesis software and an innovator in synthesis, verification, and physical implementation software solutions for designers of programmable logic devices (FPGAs, PLDs, CPLDs).